Prag8855/aab/content/guides/kontist-review.md

 You can create invoices in Kontist, but Kontist does not send them for you.
 You must download them and email them manually.

-When your client pays you, Kontist marks the invoice as paid.
-This is a nice feature.

 If you don't send many invoices, the invoicing tool is good enough.
 If you plan to grow your business, get real invoicing software.
 I use [Lexoffice](/out/lexoffice).

+When your client pays an invoice you created in Kontist, Kontist marks the invoice as paid.
+This is a nice feature.

 ### Reports

 You can see how much you have, and how much you owe the *[[Finanzamt]]*.
 That's all.

 You can't see how much you made last month, or last year.
 If your income varies a lot, this information is really important.
 Most accounting software shows you this.
 [Holvi](/out/holvi) is a business bank that shows this information.
+[Lexoffice](/out/lexoffice)'s reports are much better.

 ### Exporting your data

 You can export your transactions as CSV or MT940.
 This lets you import them into your accounting software.

-You can't do this in the web app, only in the mobile app.
-You must export the files on your phone, then send them to your computer.

-For monthly account statements (*[[Kontoauszug]]*), it's the opposite.
-You can export them in the web app, but not in the mobile app.

 There is no way to export all transactions *and* attached invoices.
 You must ask their customer support.